zincarla/FileSplitter.ps1/README.md

 ## Overview
 This script is intended to split and restore files without the need to download additional software.

+### Parameters
+#### LoadFile
+The full path and name of the file to load.
+If restoring a file, please select the first segment.
+"The one ending in '.0'.
+#### SaveFile
+The full path and name of the file to save.
+If not restoring, then the base file name.
+The sequential numbers will be added automatically.
+#### SegmentSize
+The size that each of the file segments should be in megabytes.
+(Default 1024 or 1Gb)
+#### ReadBuffer
+The buffer that data is temporarily stored in while the file is being read in bytes.
+You do not need to change this usually.
+(Default 4096 or 4Kb)

 ## Split
 Assuming you have a file named OriginalFile.zip that you wanted to split into 4GB segments, you would run the follwing command.
 If it was an 8GB file, the script would output "C:\OriginalFile.zip.0" and "C:\OriginalFile.zip.1"
 PowerShell